Khalif Wyatt

-Khalif Wyatt (born June 10, 1991) is an American professional basketball player who last played for SCM U Craiova in the Liga Națională.
+Khalif Wyatt (born June 10, 1991) is an American former professional basketball player.
 He was the Atlantic 10 Conference Player of the Year as a college basketball senior in the 2012–13 season, after leading the Owls to the Round of 32 in the 2013 NCAA tournament.
 Wyatt led Temple in scoring in his final college season, with a 20.5 points per game average.
+In July 2023 he joined Temple men's basketball's staff as the program's first Director of Player Development after a nine-year professional playing career.

 High school

 Wyatt attended Norristown Area High School in Norristown, Pennsylvania from 2005–06 to 2008–09.
 In his junior season he averaged 18.0 points while guiding them to a 33–2 record.
 Norristown lost the state championship game to powerhouse Chester High School, which also featured future Temple teammate Rahlir Jefferson.
 The next year, Wyatt's senior season, he averaged 20 points, four rebounds and four assists while leading Norristown to the PIAA Class AAAA District championship.
 He earned Second Team All-State accolades for the second year in a row as well.